bbfrederick/rapidtide/docs/introduction.rst

 Python version compatibility
 ----------------------------

-I’ve now switched over to using python 3 as my daily driver, so I know that everything works there.
+I switched over a while ago to using python 3 as my daily driver, so I know that everything works there.
 However, I know that a lot of people can’t or won’t switch from python 2x, so I’ve made every effort to write code that works in both, and I have been testing in both.